AWS re:Invent 2021: Key Takeaways

 AWS announced that users can now use AWS Control Tower to deploy data residency preventive and detective controls, referred to as guardrails.
 These guardrails will restrict access to AWS APIs through service control policies (SCPs) built and managed by AWS Control Tower to prevent provisioning resources in unwanted AWS Regions.
 Moreover, it will restrict content to be created or transferred outside of selected Regions at the infrastructure level.
 Here, content can be software, data, audio, text, video, or images hosted on AWS for processing or storage.

 Amazon Web Services (AWS) has a lot in the box for everyone this year that would ease organizational operations.
-With a fantastic speaker list rounding out the keynotes, the event gave a comforting and warm feel to industry returning to normal.
+With a fantastic speaker list rounding out the keynotes, the event gave a comforting and warm feel to the industry returning to normal.